jelaurore/DVP1-Notes/ReadMe.md

 Started Lab 9 for DBS.
 Done creating my ER Diagram.
 Created a very understandable diagram, so I can have more time to work on my personal project.

+Done with my diagram and completed the video.
+Done loading to youtube with the link posted for number 8.